SuperOfficeDocs/superoffice-docs/docs/api/authentication/online/auth-application/sign-system-user-token.md

 ## Pre-requisites

-* Your application is approved and authenticated.
+* Your application is approved and authorized.
-* You have [validated the claim][2] and extracted the system user token from the `SuperIdToken`.
+* You have [validated the claim][2] and extracted the system user token from the `id_token`.
-* You have your private key file ([converted from RSA to PEM][4]).
+* You have your private key file (obtained after application registration).

-<a href="../../../assets/downloads/superofficeonlinecertificates.zip" download>Click to download the SuperOffice public key</a>.

 ## To sign the token